PyVRP/VRPLIB/README.md

 This section contains some documentation about the `vrplib` package.

 ### VRPLIB instance format
-The VRPLIB format is the standard format specification for Capacitated Vehicle Routing Problem (CVRP) instances, see the [X-n101-k25](http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/X/X-n101-k25.vrp) instance for an example.
+The VRPLIB format is the standard format for Capacitated Vehicle Routing Problem (CVRP) instances.
 An example of an VRPLIB instance looks as follows:
 ``` bash
 NAME: Example
 EDGE_WEIGHT_TYPE: EUC_2D